jcmturner/krb5test/README.md

 kdc.KRB5Conf
 ```
 The KDC instance will dynamically pick available ports to use on localhost.
-Use of this krb5.conf will automatically wire up any client to use these connection.
+Use of this krb5.conf will automatically wire up any client to use this connection.

 The Realm name used is also available from the KDC instance:
 ```go